Firearm in Commission of a Crime in San Diego

 Pursuant to Title 8 U.S. Code section 1227(a)(2)(C) “any alien who at any time after admission is convicted under any law of purchasing, selling, exchanging, using, owning, possessing, or carrying, or of attempting or conspiring to purchase, sell, offer for sale, exchange, use, own, possess, or carry, any destructive device in violation of any law is deportable”.
 This means that if you are not a U.S. citizen, any conviction pertaining to firearms will be considered grounds for deportation.
 Firearms convictions have serious immigration consequences, that is why it is crucial for you to hire an attorney who is both skilled in criminal defense and knowledgeable on the nuances of immigration implications.
 Our San Diego criminal defense firm has vast experience handling firearms cases with immigration ramifications, give us a call today so that we may begin preparing the best defense for your specific circumstances.

-Firearms in Commission of a Felony Criminal Lawyer in San Diego
+Charged with Possession of Firearms in the Commission of a Crime in San Diego?